Mot0193/ff2p-press/README.md

 -s 50 -i "C:\Users\mot\Desktop\drive.mp4" -cv libaom-av1    (change the default video codec) -i "C:\Users\mot\Desktop\Overwatch_28.08.2025_21-18-54.mp4" -s 10 -cv hevc_nvenc
 -i "C:\Users\mot\Desktop\drive.mp4" -s 30 -cvpreset veryslow -cv libx264    (change the default video codec and use a different preset compatible with the codec)
+-i  "C:\Users\mot\Desktop\drive.mp4" -s 50 -h 1080 -cv hevc_nvenc   (change codec, rescale the video to 1080p.
+Here since width isnt set it will get automatically set to match the aspect ratio of the video)
 ```

 See the "param" block at the top of the ps1 script for all the parameters you can set.
 Some have aliases (for example you can use "-video" _or_ just "-i")